For Staff Members, Parishioners, and Volunteers

 Master Calendar Scheduling

-St Brendan Parish maintains a master calendar of all bookings for available campus meeting spaces.
+PLEASE NOTE: Room reservations are for St Brendan Parish Ministries/Organizations only at this time.
+St Brendan maintains a master calendar of all bookings for available campus meeting spaces.
 Below are the spaces that are typically available and the corresponding capacity:

-The master calendar is maintained by the parish office staff with Receptionist as the primary “keeper of the calendar” and all its content.
-Therefore, all calendar scheduling should be directed to the Receptionist 614.876.1272 ext.
-285 (incumbent: Dina Harder at firstname.lastname@example.org).
+The master calendar is maintained by the parish office staff with Dina Harder as the primary “keeper of the calendar” and all its content.
+Therefore, all calendar scheduling should be directed to 614.876.1272 or Dina Harder at email@example.com.

 The majority of the space scheduling takes place in the spring each year when parish departments and ministries are contacted to submit their date/location requests for the upcoming year (July 1 through June 30).
 Parish liturgical events, Evangelization and Catechesis (MEC) programming/events and the school are given priority in scheduling spaces.
 After those two groups are scheduled, the parish ministry and organization requests are added to the master calendar .
 It is important that space scheduling requests are submitted according to the requested timeline to expedite this process.